pgRouting/pgrouting/doc/topology/pgr_createTopology.rst

 :ein: ``integer`` Number of vertices in the edge_table that reference this vertex AS incoming.
 See :doc:`pgr_analyzeOneWay <pgr_analyzeOneWay>`.
 :eout: ``integer`` Number of vertices in the edge_table that reference this vertex AS outgoing.
 See :doc:`pgr_analyzeOneWay <pgr_analyzeOneWay>`.
 :the_geom: ``geometry`` Point geometry of the vertex.

-.. rubric:: History

-* Renamed in version 2.0.0

 Usage when the edge table's columns MATCH the default values:
 ...............................................................................